awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards.md

 To run this check, Security Hub uses custom logic to perform the exact audit steps prescribed for control 3\.1 in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
 This control fails if the exact metric filters prescribed by CIS are not used\.
 Additional fields or terms cannot be added to the metric filters\.
 No AWS Config managed rules are created in your AWS environment for this check\.

 **Important**
 Security Hub supports CIS AWS Foundations checks only on resources in the same Region and owned by the same account as the one in which Security Hub is enabled\.
-For example, if you enable Security Hub the US East \(N\.
-Virginia\) Region, but you create CloudWatch alarms in the US West \(N\.
+For example, if you enable Security Hub in the US East \(N\.
+Virginia\) Region, but you create CloudWatch alarms or SNS topics in the US West \(N\.
 California\) Region, Security Hub running in the US East \(N\.
-Virginia\) Region can’t locate the CloudWatch alarms in the US West \(N\.
+Virginia\) Region can’t locate the CloudWatch alarms or SNS topics in the US West \(N\.
 California\) Region\.
 When this happens, the check returns a warning that the resource can’t be located\.
 A Failed finding is generated only when a resource is successfully located but is not compliant with CIS requirements for the control\.

 ### Remediation<a name="3.1-remediation"></a>